GameDriver-io/Unreal-quickstart5.1/README.md

 ## What is in this repository

 This repository contains a folder called "Managed" filled with dll files.
 It also contains a folder called "Plugin" containing a binary plugin.
+The gdio.unreal_api folder contains dlls for use in your test program.

 - Managed
 - Plugin
+- gdio.unreal_agent

 ## What you do next.